Working with Namespaces and Services in Kubernetes

 Apply the ClusterIP Service definition to your K8s (minikube) cluster using the

-command.You can verify that the ClusterIP Service is working by accessing the to-do app from another Pod in the cluster in your Namespace.
+kubectl apply -f cluster-ip-service.yml -n <namespace-name>command.You can verify that the ClusterIP Service is working by accessing the to-do app from another Pod in the cluster in your Namespace.

 Step 1: Create cluster-ip-service.yml

-Save the following content as cluster-ip-service.yml
+Save the following content as cluster-ip-service.yml:

 apiVersion: v1